Pool safety: Equipment you should consider installing09/12/2020 | Written by Nikos Vasilellis in Swimming Pool Tips

 Rescue and first aid kit

 Last but not the least; make sure you have all the essential rescue equipment and a first aid kit nearby the pool.
 In addition to having the right swimming pool rescue equipment and accessories, you also need to have proper swimming pool rescue training.
-Equipment and accessories include lifesaver rings, inflatable vests, a Shepherd’s Crook, life hooks, spine boards, rescue tubes, and first aid kit.
+Equipment and accessories include lifesaver rings, inflatable vests, a Shepherd’s Crook, life hooks, spine boards, rescue tubes, and a first aid kit.
 Remember to keep them accessible to quickly pull someone from the water safely.
 With such kits handy, you can avoid accidents around the pool as they can be used in case of emergencies or injuries.
 But do remember to check them periodically to make sure they are in good condition.

 You can opt for swimming pool handrails and stair rails to provide extra protection against slippery stairs and steps.
 Consider having a pool safety drain cover to protect the powerful suction of the pool drain that could trap a person or entangle hair.
 Using signs that say “No Jumping”, “Shallow Water” and “Slippery When Wet” are also a great idea.
 Additionally, pool depth markers can be applied to the pool.
 And above everything, teach yourself and your children how to swim.
 You can opt for private swimming lessons to get better at swimming and stay safe in the pool.